 Students starting university in September/October 2021 will face some different challenges this year.
 Therefore, there’s more to think about when deciding whether or not to defer.

-In the academic year 2021-22, lectures may still be online, with possible later starting dates than usual for the autumn term, especially with a different type of exam situation in 2021.
+In the academic year 2021–22, lectures may still be online, with possible later starting dates than usual for the autumn term, especially with the different type of exam situation in 2021.
 Smaller group sessions, such as seminars and tutorials, are likely to be face-to-face, possibly with a social distancing element.
 Any alterations universities make are subject to change depending on the status of the pandemic.

 Here are a few things to think about when considering deferring university this year:

 Entry in 2022

 This may be more competitive as universities try to compensate for lower attendance numbers this year and last year.
 Universities may limit numbers of students deferring for 2022 entry to stop next year’s recruitment becoming overwhelmed.

 In 2021–22, student life may function differently.
 Student societies, freshers week and other social elements aren’t likely to be the same, but unions and clubs will find inventive ways of compensating for reduced social aspects.
 Remember, the situation may improve or deteriorate, so these contingency plans may be reduced, extended or improved at any time.

 If you decide to defer, it would delay your progression into a graduate job, and therefore delaying your income for another year.
 Taking a year out during a pandemic may also make it difficult to find employment as easily as before, so your personal finances may take a hit.
 There’s also a risk you could end up with very little to do due to worldwide restrictions.

 On the other hand, you could attend in September/October with pandemic related restrictions and save money in accommodation fees and living costs.

 Deferring advice for 2021–22

 Wait before you decide

 The situation will become clearer as time goes on and you can see how your university is tackling the current situation.
 It’ll be easier to make the right decision with more information.